AgustinJrG/Credit-Card-Tracker/README.md

 # Credit-Card-Tracker
 Python based application to help keep track of credit cards.
+The application will have a calendar view of the user's cards.
+Each of the tabs will have different functions for the user.

+**Challenges Faced**
+Learning to user the Calendar Module to showcase the Calendar View.

 ## MAIN TAB